Techneeeeee/LinkedIN-Leads-Generation-Automation/README.md

     * **Node:** `Wait`
     * **Function:** Adds a delay to avoid rate limits or API overloads.

-13. **LinkedIn Calendly Link shaking Automation via Phantombuster**
+13. **LinkedIn Calendly Link sharing Automation via Phantombuster**

     * **Node:** `HTTP Request1`
     * **Function:** pass the calendly once our connection has been accepted.